How to Play

 Face cards (Kings, Queens, Jacks) have a value of 10.
 Numbered cards are worth their face value except Ace, which can count as 1 or 11.

 If you have two cards of equal value in one hand, you may split them into two separate hands.
 In order to split, simply place an additional bet, equal to your original bet.
 With split Aces, you receive only one additional card per hand.
+You may double down after splitting pairs (with the exception of Aces).

 If the Dealer's first card is an Ace, players are offered the option of insuring their bets against the possibility of the dealer's final hand being a Blackjack.
 Insurance bets are up to one half of your original bet.
 If the dealer's hand is not a Blackjack, the player loses his or her insurance bet.